 – Joseph Pulitzer

-Author and editor Sharon A. Crawford uses excerpts from her short story collection, Beyond the Tripping Point and novel Beyond Blood to show how to create memorable characters through dialogue and how to combine dialogue, action and character thoughts to build a powerful story.
+Author and editor Sharon A. Crawford uses characters and excerpts from her short story collection, Beyond the Tripping Point and novels Beyond Blood and Beyond Faith to show how to create memorable characters from real life, imagination and osmosis.
+Using the “show not tell” principle, Sharon lets her characters show how their dialogue, actions and inner thoughts make them real and create a powerful story.
 Includes writing exercises.
+Private Investigator Dana Bowman, the main character in the Beyond mystery series, makes an appearance to help.

 Writing your Memoir from Pictures